paulsinclair51/briteTest/docs/LiteTest_Documentation_Guide.md

 ## Preface

-This document is intended for LiteTest users and contributors who need guide to the LiteTest documentation and the LiteTest repository layout.
+This document is intended for LiteTest users and contributors who need a guide to the LiteTest documentation and the LiteTest repository layout.

 For a glossary of terms, see the LiteTest Glossary Reference.